 American oak by comparison is obvious or unsubtle, at least to the French.
 It is bolder in flavour, aroma and contributes to the front-mid palate and provides a sensory sweetness to wines.
 It’s flavours border on that of caramel – I describe it as biscuity – with a vanilla sweetness at the mid palate.
 It is commonly used in lighter reds and is a staple of Spanish wines such as those originating from Rioja –Tempranillo and Grenache.
 And of course, American wines such as those from Napa & Sonoma.

 It seems surprising that the Spanish wines are characterised by American Oak – oak from across the world – rather than the oak of their French neighbours.
 French barrels were harder to come by and much more expensive.
 Whereas, due to the opening up of trade between Spain and independent American colonies, American oak was abundant and cheap.
 As a result, the sweet vanilla character of American oak is now a hallmark quality central to the identity of Spanish-style wines.
-(We released some last month!)
+(Yes, we use in it our Tempranillo!)

 When we take our customers through this process, we put them through some rigorous tastings of wines (hard work, right?).
 We expect that our customers know, instinctively, what they like in relation to wine and oak.
 But expressing that in terms of French or American and how much, is a different beast and our wine tastings help to provide context.
 Using adjunct oak gives a winemaker a lot of control – they can add a little or a lot of oak and of all different types.